 The 18 settings and auto timer are handy little features to have, which allow you to simply turn on and go about your day as this appliance goes about providing you consistent grinds for your coffee maker.
 Meanwhile, the larger containers allow you to fill your boots and grind your coffee well in advance, without losing any quality thanks to the secure lid.

-18 settings for control over taste and texture of ground coffee
+18 settings for control over taste and texture of coffee grinds

 Will need to be taken apart for deep cleaning, regularly